ahuffman/ansible-k8s-master/README.md

 ### Viewing your Kubernetes Cluster in Cockpit
 If you set `k8s_cockpit: true` the Cockpit service and `cockpit-kubernetes` Cockpit plug-in will be installed on your master.

-You can access your Cockpit via a web-browser by visiting:  https://<hostname of master>:9090
+You can access your Cockpit via a web-browser by visiting:  https://YOUR_MASTER_HOSTNAME:9090

 Once you've logged into the Cockpit service, you can click on the "Cluster" tab at the top of the page to view information about your cluster.